marlonsijnesael/thumbnail-server/README.md

 # thumbnail-server
-Proof of concept for a image server using Django.
+Proof of concept for a image server using Django REST API and Pillow.

 ## Features: